Animal Reproductive Strategies

 Stalk-eyed flies have eyes at the end of long stalks, and they compete for mates by measuring the distance between their eyes.
 Evidence shows that wider eye placement wins in these bouts of male competition.
 (Image credit: Jojo Cruzado – stalk eyed fly, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=39304119)

-Sexual dimorphism can lead to specific behaviors in males that increase their reproductive success.
+Sexual dimorphism can also lead to specific behaviors in males that increase their reproductive success.
 In both cases, significant energy is spent in the process of locating, attracting, and mating with the sex partner.

 Competition among males occurs whether species mate via internal or external fertilization.
 In species that mate via internal fertilization, it’s pretty obvious that multiple males can’t mate with a female at the same time, and thus they must compete with each other.
 In species that mate via external fertilization, the female controls how and when the eggs are released, and thus males must compete for access to her eggs outside of her body.

 Males often engage in direct male competition over potential mating partners.
 This type of competition occurs when females mate only with a single male, typically the “winner” of the competition.
 Direct male competition often includes aggression (fighting) between males, but there are other forms as well.
+Examples of direct male competition include:

 Male-male aggression in Mallard ducks.
 Image credit: